An Introduction to Life in Geneva, Switzerland

 Geneva has a rich history that dates back more than 4000 years and continues to influence the development of the city today.
 One of its best attractions is the Flower Clock (pictured) which is located in the English Gardens.
 First built in 1955 it is an ode to the watch industry of which Geneva sets the standard.
 Geneva is also home to the Jet d’eau; one of the world’s tallest water fountains.

 Living in Geneva is a wonderful and enriching experience for expatriates of all ages.
-The city prides itself as being one of the most beautiful and cultured places in the world, combining the splendours of nature with a rich palette of historic and architectural offerings.
+The city prides itself on being one of the most beautiful and cultured places in the world, combining the splendours of nature with a rich palette of historic and architectural offerings.

-While many expatiates often have demanding jobs (the main industries in Geneva are banking, inter- and non-governmental administration, technology and tourism), exceptional parks (public parks cover a quarter of the city), dozens of unforgettable museums and the close proximity to the best skiing in the Alps combine to offer relief from the rigidity, meticulousness and punctuality of the Swiss working week.
+While many expatriates often have demanding jobs (the main industries in Geneva are banking, inter- and non-governmental administration, technology and tourism), exceptional parks (public parks cover a quarter of the city), dozens of unforgettable museums and the close proximity to the best skiing in the Alps combine to offer relief from the rigidity, meticulousness and punctuality of the Swiss working week.
 Other activities on offer include wakeboarding, sailing, mountain biking, rock climbing, kitesurfing and paragliding.

 It is important to note that health insurance is compulsory for everyone living in Switzerland.
 Medical staff are well-trained and generally speak English as well as French.